Keith McCants

 Alvin Keith McCants (April 19, 1968 – September 2, 2021) was an American professional football player who was a linebacker for six seasons in the National Football League (NFL) for the Tampa Bay Buccaneers, the Houston Oilers, and the Arizona Cardinals from 1990 to 1995.
-He was selected by Tampa Bay in the first round of the 1990 NFL Draft with the fourth overall pick.
+He played college football for the Alabama Crimson Tide, earning unanimous All-American honors in 1989.
+He was selected by Tampa Bay in the first round of the 1990 NFL draft with the fourth overall pick.
 After his playing career, he became a radio broadcaster.

-High school career
+Early life

 McCants attended Murphy High School in Mobile, Alabama.
 As a senior, he amassed 130 tackles and 3 interceptions and was named to the 1986 1st Team All State Team.
 Additionally, McCants was named to the 1986 Alabama Sports Writers Association's Super 12 team, composed of the top 12 high school football players in the state.
 McCants was also on the school's basketball team, and helped lead them to the state tournament both his freshman and senior year.